Euclid preparation: Determining the weak lensing mass accuracy and precision for galaxy clusters: Assessment of systematic effects in lens or source catalogues

 \subsubsection{Robust photo-\texorpdfstring{$z$}{z} selection}

 To reduce foreground contamination, we can make additional quality cuts in the galaxy source sample, e.g., requiring that the photo-$z$ probability distribution is well behaved with a prominent peak, or that a significant fraction of the distribution is above the lens redshift \citep{2017MNRAS.472.1946S}.
-These conservative cuts can significantly reduce the systematic contamination at the expense of a slightly less numerous sample of selected galaxies and a slightly larger noise \citep{PaperIV}.
+These conservative cuts can significantly reduce the systematic contamination at the expense of a slightly smaller sample of selected galaxies and a slightly higher noise level \citep{PaperIV}.

 We model the properties of the robustly selected galaxies as follows.
 Firstly, we conservatively assume that reliable shapes and nearly unbiased photo-$z$s can be measured for about $70 \, \%$ of the full galaxy population \citep[e.g.,][]{2012MNRAS.422..553B, 2019MNRAS.484.1598B, 2022MNRAS.511.1484I}, and, therefore, we randomly discard $30 \, \%$ of the galaxies from the sample. \Euclid and Stage-IV surveys should perform even better in terms of completeness \citep{PaperIV}.